csci-1301/csci-1301.github.io/lectures/150_for_loops/readme.md

     - Since the user could enter either a letter or a number, we need to use `TryParse` to convert the user's input to a number

     - If `TryParse` fails (because the user entered a non-number), `inputNum` will be assigned the value 0.
-This is also an invalid value for the loop counter, so we don't need to check whether `TryParse` returned `true` or `false`.
+This is also an invalid value for the loop counter, so we do not need to check whether `TryParse` returned `true` or `false`.
 Instead, we simply check whether `inputNum` is valid (greater than 0) before executing the `for` loop, and skip the `for` loop entirely if `inputNum` is negative or 0.

 ## For Loops With Arrays